gomesgroup/hashi/docs/task9_completion.md

 ### Key Achievements

-- Implemented a WebGL-based molecular visualization system using Three.js and React Three Fiber
+- Implemented a robust WebGL-based molecular visualization system with multiple representation types
+- Created a comprehensive authentication system with token refresh and protected routes
-- Created a session management system with automatic persistence and timeout handling
+- Developed an advanced session management system with session listing and status monitoring
-- Developed a drag-and-drop file upload interface with real-time validation
+- Implemented a full-featured WebSocket service for real-time updates with reconnection logic
-- Built a responsive UI that works on desktop, tablet, and mobile devices
+- Built a responsive UI with intuitive controls for molecular visualization
+- Created an extensible architecture based on React contexts and custom hooks
 - Implemented robust error handling with user-friendly notifications
-- Created an extensible architecture that can accommodate future features

 ### Next Steps

+- Expand documentation for the fallback visualization system
-- Implement unit and integration tests for frontend components
+- Add unit tests for the rendering components and ChimeraX client
-- Add more advanced visualization options (ribbon, cartoon, surface representations)
-- Develop structure modification tools (atom/residue selection, measurement tools)
+- Create end-to-end tests for visualization fallback scenarios
-- Enhance performance optimization for very large structures
+- Further optimize Three.js rendering for very large structures
-- Implement user preferences and persistent visualization settings
+- Implement user preferences for preferred rendering mode
+- Add accessibility enhancements for keyboard navigation and screen readers
+- Integrate advanced ChimeraX features when available
+- Add additional external rendering services as fallback options
+- Implement caching for static images to improve performance
+- Create detailed monitoring for rendering performance metrics